CodeToCommunicate/CoCoLessons/08_git_part_2.md

 rama `main`.
 Usando el comando `git log`, podemos ver los commits.

-## How to Delete a Branch in Git
+## How to delete a branch | Como eliminar una rama

 Not all branches are meant to live forever.
 In fact, most branches in any repository will be short-lived.
-So if you find yourself wanting to do a little housecleaning, here's how to delete a local branch:
+So if we want to do a little housecleaning, the command to delete a local branch is:

+---

+No todas las ramas están destinadas a vivir para siempre.
+De hecho, la mayoría de las ramas en cualquier repositorio serán de corta duración.
+Entonces, si se desea hacer una pequeña limpieza, el comando par eliminar una rama de nuesto repositorio local es:

 ```
 $ git branch -d <branch-name>
 ```

-## How to Track Branches in Git
+## How to track branches | Como traquear ramas

 By default, local and remote branches have nothing to do with each other.
 They are stored and managed as independent objects in Git.